Across England and Scotland, we support more than 950 people with learning disabilities.

 Transfers and implementation

-We have many years’ experience of successfully managing TUPE transfers from the public sector and other support providers, having successfully transferred 700 staff into our organisation in the last ten years.
+We have many years’ experience of successfully managing TUPE transfers from the public sector and other support providers.
+In the last ten years, we’ve successfully transferred some 700 staff into our organisation.

-We have worked in partnership with many local authorities and Registered Housing Providers to support people as they move from residential care to supported living.
+We’ve worked with many local authorities and Registered Housing Providers to support people as they move from residential care to supported living.
 When asked by the local authority, we have taken on failing services run by another provider.

 Quality and feedback